SalesforceSFDC/Apex/Apex Cheat Sheet.md

     SELECT Name, Position__r.Name //(Dot notation:Parent__r.ParentField)
     FROM Job_Application__c //Child object
     ```
+In SOQL, use `Dot notation` to retrieve a parent field such as `p.Name`
 #### The default syntax of a custom foreign key relationship:
 * Child-to-parent: `Parent Name__r`
 * Parent-to-Child: `Children Name__r`